You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 But there is a downside to all of this.

-But as long as you have the patience to see through the bad times, small-cap-value stocks will reward you in the long run.
+But as long as you have the patience to see through the bad times, through multiple recessions, then small-cap-value stocks will reward you in the long run.

 Creating a fund for small-cap-value stocks can be tricky.
 For starters, there’s no right definition on “small” and “value.”
 Maintaining a small-cap-value list requires more effort because a small company can change a lot from quarter to quarter.